Labor Market Information

 - University/college/unit budget

 Broadbanded classification descriptions are broad in scope and describe a general body of work, not the specific duties and responsibilities belonging to all the positions allocated to that classification.
 Titles are general and are designed to identify and define the job family.
-The titles provide a consistent and common standard by which these families can be utilized across the University.
+The titles provide a consistent and common standard across the University.

 The following job families are broadbanded at the University: